AndrusAsumets/supershy-client/README.md

-Supershy is a SSH tunnel proxy with a rotating exit node.
+Supershy is a DIY SSH tunnel proxy with a rotating exit node.

 During its initiation, the client creates two new Droplets (let's call them First Node and Second Node) inside Digital Ocean containing nothing else but a